MIDS-Irrigation-Capstone/MIDS-Irrigation-Capstone.github.io/content/models/supervised_baseline.md

 ### Experiment 2

 Supervised model with various splits of labeled data.
-Used the "permanently irrigated" in addition to Vineyards, Rice fields, fruit orchards and olive groves.
+In Addition to the "permanently irrigated" we also include Vineyards, Rice fields, fruit orchards and olive groves, which now represents approxiamtely 6.24% of the dataset.

 **Table 1: Accuracy score vs. percent labeled and architecture**